 You are there to put both your finances in order to better enjoy your life in future.
 If you’re constantly telling your spouse to spend less, then you also know that it won’t work.
 You need to convince them about the real-life benefits of investing rather than focusing on reducing expenses.

 Once the benefits are clearly understood, expenses will automatically start coming down to free-up funds for investing for better future benefits.
 And proper investing in line with well-thought-out asset allocation can help you achieve your financial goals.

-This reminds me of few words by Seth Godin which I also covered in the post 40 Words To Question Your Notions About Long Term:
+This reminds me of a few words by Seth Godin which I also covered in the post 40 Words To Question Your Notions About Long Term:

 What are you willing to give up today in exchange for something better tomorrow?
 Next week?
 In 10 years?

-Your long term is not (just) the sum of your short terms.
+Your long-term is not (just) the sum of your short terms.

 Try using these lines too, if necessary.
 Might help. 🙂

 But now I don’t need to convince her anymore.
-Rather it’s the other way round.
+Rather it’s the other way around.
 In fact, when the Sensex fell by more than 1500 points in one day, it was my wife who was asking whether I bought stocks or not and whether I needed more funds to buy stocks.

 I literally had tears in my eyes that day. 🙂